Paleo Keto Egg Custard Tofu

 It uses no soy at all despite the name “tofu”.
 The term “tofu” is used to describe the silky texture of the custard.
 Most often it’s made with chicken stock or dashi broth (Japanese bonito and kelp broth).
 In the recipe below, I use canned light coconut milk to give the egg custard a creamy taste.
-The texture is slightly more firm than the traditional Chinese Egg Custard Tofu.
+The texture is slightly more firm than the traditional Chinese Egg Tofu.

-How to make Paleo Keto Egg Tofu – 2-ingredients
+How to make Paleo Keto Egg Tofu – 2 ingredients

 To make Paleo Keto Egg Custard Tofu you only need 2 ingredients – eggs and milk cream.
 The ingredients are actually quite similar to western egg custard.
 My version is low carb, Paleo, and Keto friendly.

-Creamy milky egg custard tofu
+Creamy milky tofu made with eggs

 Instant Pot & Low Carb delicious!

-Similar to making any custard, there are a few simple techniques to pay attention to.
+Similar to making any egg custard, there are a few simple techniques to pay attention to.
 Luckily, Instant Pot made it easy.

 - The size and type of the container will slightly affect the custard cook time.